Smart Language Learner

 For Whom is Yabla?

-More specifically, it’s for intermediate and advanced learners who want to take their language learning to the next level.
+More specifically: It’s for intermediate and advanced learners who want to take their language learning to the next level.

-Yabla does have beginner videos, but it’s essentially a tool for the intermediate and advanced learner.
+Yabla does have beginner videos, but it’s mostly a tool for intermediate and advanced learners.

 Additionally, the lack of structure in the presentation of material does not make it a great fit for the beginner learner.
+However, if you use it alongside a more structured course, it can still be useful if you pick videos that are on your level.

-And as with any language learning product, Yabla isn’t a complete language learning solution.
-You have to see it more like a good tool to help you advance where basic language courses stop.
+…Yabla isn’t a complete language-learning solution.
+You have to see it as a tool to help you advance where basic language courses stop.

-What Languages can You Learn With Yabla?
+What Languages Can You Learn With Yabla?

 With Yabla you can learn: